The Art of Slow Craft – Why Handmade Irish Jewellery Matters

 In today’s world, where sustainability matters more than ever, handmade jewellery offers an earth-conscious alternative to mass production.

-At Jenti Forest Jewellery, I use ethically sourced metals and gemstones whenever possible, and I love repurposing old gold or reusing sentimental stones.
+At Jenti Forest Jewellery, I use ethically sourced metals and gemstones whenever possible.
+I love repurposing old gold or reusing sentimental stones.
 Giving new life to existing materials not only preserves memories but also reduces waste and environmental impact.

 Why Handmade Jewellery Matters